letsencrypt/cp-cps/CP.md

 13. The CA is made aware of a possible compromise of the Private Key of the Subordinate CA used for issuing the Certificate;
 14. Revocation is required by the CA’s Certificate Policy and/or Certification Practice Statement; or
 15. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).
+16. The CA obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon.

 #### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate